DevTKSS/Yllibed.HttpServer/README.md

 - Alternatively, use a secure tunnel (SSH, Cloudflare Tunnel, etc.).
 - Bind to loopback only (127.0.0.1 / ::1) when you want to ensure local-only access.

+> [!NOTE]
-Note: Authentication/authorization is not built-in; implement it in your handlers or at the proxy layer as needed.
+> Authentication/authorization is not built-in; implement it in your handlers or at the proxy layer as needed.

 ### GuardHandler (basic request filtering)
 GuardHandler provides best-effort filtering of incoming requests, rejecting obviously problematic or oversized requests early.
 This is lightweight filtering against unsophisticated attacks, not comprehensive security.